BMJ-Ltd/bmj-gha-poc/README.md

 The version number must be in the format of major.minot.patch like 1.2.3

-If no such versionis found on any of the images that are alredy in the ECR a new version number 0.0.1 will be created by default.
+If no such version is found on any of the images that are already in the ECR a new version number 0.0.1 will be created by default.